monzuralam/unfoldx/readme.txt

-=== Unfold ===
+=== UnfoldX ===
 Contributors: monzuralam
 Tested up to: 5.8
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Unfold
+UnfoldX

 == Description ==

-Unfold Theme is Personal portfolio & CV WordPress theme.
+UnfoldX Theme is Personal portfolio & CV WordPress theme.
 This is highly customizable theme to create a professional portfolio and blog.
 It features a responsive layout and lots of flexible options that make it easy to customize to your needs.
 It's perfect for freelancers, designers, developers and all other professionals.

 == Changelog ==